What would you do if you weren’t afraid?

 1) I advocate to create more justice and equity by increasing awareness and decreasing stigma about mental illness.

 2) Mental health is critically tied to other issues including economic, political, and social rights and opportunities.
-I offer Generosity Pricing as a means to dismantle oppressive systems and attitudes.
+I reserve a generous number of spots for sliding scale appointments as a means to dismantle oppressive systems and attitudes.

 3) I do not take for granted that it is a privilege to share a therapeutic space with clients.

-• Humans have a natural drive to explore, learn, and grow.
-I value the potential of every human being to continue learning throughout their lifespan, in formal and informal settings, and especially in the context of counseling services.
-My commitment to this value means that I too am a lifelong learner and seek out experience and education to promote growth in my personal interests and professional ambitions.
+We humans have a natural drive to explore, learn, and grow.
+I value the potential of every person to continue learning throughout their lifespan, in formal and informal settings, including in the context of counseling services.
+I too am a lifelong learner and seek out experience and education to promote growth in my personal interests and professional ambitions.
 I take my responsibility to provide quality care seriously, and lifelong learning is vital in the fields of mental health and rehabilitation counseling to stay current, learn new skills, and deepen my knowledge.

 Continuing Education